 Can each of the young people give the same explanation of the incident and also what is the effect on the young people involved?
-Is the incident seen to be bullying for example, in which case regular and repetitive?
+Is the incident seen to be bullying for example, in which case was it regular and repetitive?
 Is the version of one young person different from another and why?

 What is each of the children’s own understanding of what occurred?

-Do the young people know/understand what they are doing?
-For example, do they have knowledge of body parts, of privacy and that it is inappropriate to touch?
+Do the young people know/understand what they are doing? e.g. do they have knowledge of body parts, of privacy and that it is inappropriate to touch?
 Is the young person’s explanation in relation to something they may have heard or been learning about that has prompted the behaviour?
 Is the behaviour deliberate and contrived?
 Does the young person have understanding of the impact of their behaviour on the other person?

-In dealing with an incident of this nature the answers are not always clear-cut.
+In dealing with an incident of this nature the answers are not always clear cut.
 If you are concerned or unsure as to whether or not there is any risk involved, please seek advice from Children’s Services Social Care.

 Once the outcome of the incident(s) has been established it is necessary to ensure future incidents of abuse do not occur again and consider the support and intervention required for those involved.

-For the young person who has been harmed
+For the young person who has been harmed (alleged victim)

 What support they require depends on the individual young person.
 It may be that they wish to seek counselling or one to one support via a mentor.
 It may also be that they feel able to deal with the incident(s) on their own or with support of family and friends.
-In that case, it is necessary that the young person continues to be monitored and offered support should they require it in the future.
+In such cases, it is necessary that this young person continues to be monitored and offered support should they require it in the future.
 If the incidents are of a bullying nature, the young person may need support in improving peer groups/relationships with other young people or some restorative justice work with all those involved may be required.

 If the young person feels particularly vulnerable it may be that a risk assessment can be put in place for them whilst in school so that they have someone named that they can talk to, support strategies for managing future issues and identified services to offer additional support.

-For the young person who has displayed harmful behaviour
+For the young person who has displayed harmful behaviour (alleged perpetrator)

-Even following the conclusion of any investigation the behaviour that the young person has displayed may continue to pose a risk to others in which case an individual risk assessment may be required.
+Even following the conclusion of any investigation the behaviour that the young person has displayed may continue to pose a risk to others, in which case an individual risk assessment may be required.
 This should be completed via a multi-agency response to ensure that the needs of the young person and the risks towards others are measured by all of those agencies involved including the young person and their parents.
 This may mean additional supervision of the young person or protective strategies if the young person feels at risk of engaging in further inappropriate or harmful behaviour.

 The school may also choose a punishment as a consequence such as exclusion or internal exclusion/inclusion/seclusion for a period of time to allow the young person to reflect on their behaviour.